tymothytym/dateSquirrel/readme.md

 However if you were to get the same date back from a user (via dateSquirrel) in, say, `dd/mm/yyyy` [format](#formatting)), then you would get `07/03/1983` (Monday 7th March 1983).

-It's not because dateSquirrel was created by a crazy person (that's simply a coincidence), it's one of the legacy hangups of JavaScript.
+It's not because dateSquirrel was made by a crazy person (that's simply a coincidence), it's one of the legacy hangups of JavaScript.
 [Blame `java.util.Date` apparently](https://stackoverflow.com/questions/2552483/why-does-the-month-argument-range-from-0-to-11-in-javascripts-date-constructor#answer-41992352).

 <a name="dsqWhut"/></a>
 ### dateSquirrel sees days as indivisible